poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 > `ClassA` **is tightly coupled with** `ClassB`

-If we needed to change/replace `ClassB` with `ClassC` because `ClassC` has an optimized version of the `calculate()` method, we will need to recompile `ClassA` because we don't have a way to change that dependency, it's hardcoded inside of `ClassA`.
+If we needed to change/replace `ClassB` with `ClassC` because `ClassC` has an optimized version of the `calculate()` method, we need to recompile `ClassA` because we don't have a way to change that dependency, it's hardcoded inside of `ClassA`.

 ![Collision](https://cchacin.github.io/public/images/dependency-injection-in-java/Collision.png)